 Before you start, make sure you have the following ready:

 - A Rodz account with API access enabled.
 API access is available on all paid plans.
-If you have not generated your API key yet, follow the API reference guide to get set up.
+If you haven’t generated your API key yet, follow the API reference guide to get set up.

 - A Google account with access to Google Sheets and Google Drive.

 - A Make account (if you choose the no-code approach).
-A free plan is sufficient for testing, but you will likely need a paid plan for production volumes.
+A free plan is sufficient for testing, but you’ll likely need a paid plan for production volumes.

 - Basic familiarity with the Rodz webhook system.
-If you have not configured webhooks before, read Setting Up Rodz Webhooks for Real-Time Intent Signals first.
+If you haven’t configured webhooks before, read Setting Up Rodz Webhooks for Real-Time Intent Signals first.

 - A target Google Sheet already created and shared with the right people.
-Create it now, name it something like “Rodz Signals Feed”, and add headers to the first row (we will define them below).
+Create it now, name it something like “Rodz Signals Feed”, and add headers to the first row (defined below).

 Recommended Column Headers